cern-hse-computing/WCCOAkafkaDrv/README.md

 Under the [winccoa folder](./winccoa/) you will find the following files that you need to copy to your pre-existing project in the corresponding paths:

 * [dplist/kafka_driver_config.dpl](./winccoa/dplist/kafka_driver_config.dpl) : it contains `CONFIG_KAFKA DPEs`.
 It is used to set the driver options such as log levels and to retreive consumer and producer statistics.
-Once you've successfully launched the driver in the WinCC project manangement, you can import it via the ASCII Manager(refer to the official WinCC OA Documentation).
+Once you've successfully launched the driver in the WinCC project management, you can import it via the ASCII Manager(refer to the official WinCC OA Documentation).

 Notes: